marieee824/Co-Op-Resetter/README.md

 # Co Op Resetter
- An automatic, cross platform resetter for minecraft java speedruns
+ An automatic, cross platform resetter for minecraft java speedruns To use, run the jar file, and then do the stuff it tells you to.
+For now, if you want to use a seed you need to clone the repo and build it yourself because i dont wanna make a full release just for that, since i messed up lol
 # Credits
  Thanks Kohru for literally fixing this entire program lmao.
 Without them, I wouldn't have been able to do this most likely so big thanks! peepoLove
 #To Do